 Broadly speaking, Lawyers and other legal professionals can be separated into two groups depending on their employer.
-In-House Counsels – also known as Legal Counsels or In-House Lawyers – are the type that carry out legal work directly for their employer, as opposed to Private Practice Lawyers who earn money for their firm by working on behalf of multiple clients.
+In-House Counsel – also known as Legal Counsel, In-House Legal Counsel and In-House Lawyers – are the type that carry out legal work directly for their employer, as opposed to law firm or private practice Lawyers who earn money for their firm by working on behalf of multiple clients.

-All In-House Counsels are lawyers who work directly for a business or organisation, but the specifics of each Legal Counsel role vary greatly depending on their employer.
-Businesses of all sectors and sizes require legal advice and risk management, so In-House Counsels may find themselves working as part of a team of 30 lawyers for an international media plc but could equally be the sole in-house legal advisor of a start-up fintech.
+All In-House Counsel are Lawyers who work directly for a business or organisation, but the specifics of each In-House Legal Counsel role vary greatly depending on their employer.
+Businesses of all sectors and sizes require legal advice and risk management, so an In-House Counsel may find themselves working as part of a team of 30 lawyers for an international organisation but could equally be the sole legal advisor of a start-up fintech.

 - In-House Counsel